Austrian soup with semolina dumplings

 - optional: a pinch of nutmeg; 1 tbsp of grated parmesan; 1 tbsp of herbs; 1 tbsp of lemon zest;…

-- Using two spoons form the dumplings (see how to make the dumplings in the video: How to form semolina dumplings) and place them on a plate or tray that is going to fit in your freezer.
+- Using two spoons form the dumplings and place them on a plate or tray that is going to fit in your freezer – check the video for instructions).

 - Let the dumplings in the freezer for at least 30 minutes before cooking them.